 Day 5 – Ari to Turmi

-On our 5th day, we spend the morning learning about perhaps the most modern of all tribes, the Ari.
-I thought this would require a bit of a commute but they were in fact just around the corner and minutes away from Jinka.
+On our 5th day of this Ethiopia itinerary, we spent the morning learning about perhaps the most modern of all tribes, the Ari.
+We thought this would require a bit of a commute but they were just around the corner, minutes away from Jinka.

-As the most modern tribe and living just outside of the city, it almost felt like I was meeting local Ethiopians.
-The member of the tribe that showed us around even spoke English.
-That morning, he took us all the way around the village.
-We stopped by to look at their houses, the granaries, fruit trees, visited the blacksmith, tried our hand at making injira, pottery, and ate sugar cane and took a shot of locally distilled araki (tasted like vodka).
+As the most modern tribe and living just outside of the city, it almost felt like we were meeting local Ethiopians, rather than traditional tribespeople.
+The member of the tribe that showed us around even spoke English, which was quite unexpected!
+That morning, he took us around the village, stopping to look at their houses, the granaries, and fruit trees, visited the blacksmith, tried our hand at making injira, pottery, and ate sugar cane with a shot of locally distilled araki (tasted like vodka).

-We hit the road right after and the remaining part of the day was mainly in transit, bumping along the red dirt roads into more and more desert like terrain.
-It isn’t until roughly around 3PM when we make it to the southern town of Turmi.
-This is where we meet our local guides Kala and Ayke from a local Hamer tribe that Solomon is friends with.
+We hit the road right after and the remaining part of the day was mainly in transit, bumping along the red dirt roads into more desert-like terrain.
+It wasn’t until roughly around 3PM when we made it to the southern town of Turmi.
+This is where we met our local guides Kala and Ayke from a local Hamer tribe that Solomon is friends with.

-We check into Turmi Lodge that afternoon to put our things down and we’re both happy campers to have some creature comforts back, namely in running water, a bed, and even an electric fan.
+We checked into Turmi Lodge that afternoon to put our things down and we were both happy to have some creature comforts back, namely running water, a bed, and even an electric fan.

-At 5PM we head back out to meet Kala and Ayke.
-We start walking towards a Hamer tribe village but as we get closer and closer, the dark clouds roll in and a we have to battle a fierce rain and sand storm.
-With what visibility we had, we eventually find the village and duck into village hut.
+At 5PM we met Kala and Ayke and started walking towards a Hamar tribe village.
+As we got closer, dark clouds rolled in and we had to battle a fierce rain and sandstorm.
+With what little visibility we had, we eventually found the village and ducked into the village hut.

-I’m still unsure whether this was the hut we were planning on visit but it was actually quite the nice way to end off the day just sitting inside, being served coffee husk tea, also called buno, in a half calabash bowl.
-There’s not a lot of conversation as we wait for the rain to die down.
+We’re still unsure whether this was the hut we were planning to visit but it was actually quite nice to end the day just sitting inside, being served coffee husk tea (buno) in a half calabash bowl.
+We were all pretty tired by this point so there wasn’t much conversation as we waited for the rain to die down.

-We don’t get back to the lodge until 8PM and by then we were exhausted.
-So exhausted in fact we skipped dinner and called it a day with a Clif Bar.
+We made it back to the lodge until 8PM and by then we were exhausted.
+We skipped dinner and called it a day with a Cliff Bar.

-The first big thing on the docket for day 6 was the Dimeka market since it was a Saturday.
-For miles and miles Hamar tribe members were all converging by foot to this market that was only an hour away from Turmi.
+The first big thing on the docket for day 6 of our Ethiopia itinerary was the Saturday Dimeka market.
+For miles around Hamar tribe members were all converging by foot to this market, an hour away from Turmi.

-The market was a feast for the senses.
-There were shacks selling goods, tarp laid out to sell things like coffee bean shells, stations for bottling oil, and also adhoc hairdressing station with Hamar women getting their hair oiled and dyed in the distinct red.
+There were shacks selling goods, tarps laid out selling things like coffee bean shells, stations for bottling oil, and also an ad hoc hairdressing station with Hamar women getting their hair oiled and dyed in their distinct red.
 There was action in almost every corner of the market.

-Outside of the market itself, Melak walked me around to other parts of Dimeka which featured a sorghum grinding station so tribe members didn’t have to do it by hand.
-There was also livestock trading area where people could buy say new goats of cattle.
+Outside of the market itself, Melak walked us around to other parts of Dimeka, which featured a sorghum grinding station so tribe members didn’t have to do it by hand.
+There was even a livestock trading area where people could buy goats and cattle.

-Outside of all of the selling and buying of the market, this also seemed to be the kind of place where people would meet neighbouring friends and this was that chance to get updates on what’s happening in other villages – a real-time Facebook you could say.
+Outside of all of the selling and buying of the market, this also seemed to be the kind of place where people would meet neighboring friends and have a chance to get updates on what’s happening in other villages – a real-time Facebook you could say.

-We ended up having lunch in Dimeka and during that time the guides got word that there was a Bull Jumping Ceremony planned for today.
-While we knew that there were going to be a lot of tourists there since it was located so close to Dimeka, this was probably one of the only times that this could fit in our schedule so we headed there right after.
+We had lunch in Dimeka and during that time the guides got word that there was a Bull Jumping Ceremony that day.
+While we knew there would be a lot of tourists there since it was located so close to Dimeka, this was the only time it could fit into our Ethiopia itinerary schedule, so we headed there next.

-Where do I even start with the famed bull jumping ceremony?
-I could talk about all the different phases of it but if I were to focus on the highlights, these were the most memorable:
+There are a lot of different phases of a bull jumping ceremony but if I were to focus on the highlights, these were the most memorable:

 - The hysterical desire for women to get whipped by the Maza men and their belief that the more whip scars they have, the more beautiful they’re considered to be

-- The jingling of the bells around women’s ankle and the passing around of lots of alcohol
+- The jingling of the bells around women’s ankles and the passing around of lots of alcohol

 - How jubilant the whole event was